 - 1000BASE-T does not support forced mode.
-Auto-negotiation should always be used to establish a connection over any 1000BASE-T port or trunk. - The 10GBASE-SFP+ transceivers do not support auto-negotiation.
-Forced mode should always be used to establish a connection over any 10GBASE-SFP port or trunk. - When auto-negotiation is enabled the switch will negotiate the best settings for a link based on the capabilities command.
-When autonegotiation is disabled, you must manually specify the link attributes with the speed-duplex and flowcontrol commands.
+Auto-negotiation should always be used to establish a connection over any 1000BASE-T port or trunk. - ♦ When auto-negotiation is enabled the switch will negotiate the best settings for a link based on the capabilities command.
+When auto-negotiation is disabled, you must manually specify the link attributes with the speed-duplex and flowcontrol commands. - If auto-negotiation is disabled, auto-MDI/MDI-X pin signal configuration will also be disabled for the RJ-45 ports.

-Note: Auto-negotiation is not supported for 1000BASE SFP transceivers used in 10G SFP+ Ports 25-28.
+Note: Auto-negotiation is not supported for 1000BASE SFP transceivers used in 10G SFP+ Ports 25-28/49-52.